Sales Invoice for Discounted Orders: To Add Discounted Sales Orders to a Sales Invoice

 • Discount Code: DOC0100000

-• Description: Document discount by amount
+• Description: Automatic document discount by customer

 • Discount Type: Document